 Situation#

-- by connecting the camera to the computer Mass Storageappears on the device display, but no data volume is mounted in Ubuntu.
-Or a volume is mounted, but its contents are strange and the photos are not visible
+Mass Storageappears on the device display, but no data volume is mounted in Ubuntu.
+Or a volume is mounted, but its contents are strange and the photos are not visible - if you disconnect the cable on the device you can view the photos (there is hope)

-- in the Disksapplication a 31-32 GB flash drive appears with the name:GENPLUS USB-MSDC DISK - eEGENARPLUL-SSMC, the partition formatting is unknown.
+Disksapplication a 31-32 GB flash drive appears with the name:GENPLUS USB-MSDC DISK - eEGENARPLUL-SSMC, the partition formatting is unknown.
 Or if mounted it is recognized as FAT32

 What to do#